 My Journey from Homelessness to Here

 I believe it is important to be thankful for what you have, even if it doesn't appear to be much.
 Usually, the list of things a person can be thankful for is longer than they think.
 I am going to need back surgery later this year.
-I could complain about that, or be thankful that I am not bound to a wheelchair for the rest of my life.
-So, yes, I am thankful that my job provides insurance for me to get the surgery and I look forward to all the hiking and am going to be able to do after I recover.
+I could complain about that, but I am thankful that my job provides insurance for me to get the surgery and I look forward to all the hiking and am going to be able to do after I recover.
 Looking back on my life, I see the hard times I went through with a lot more clarity than I did back when I was experiencing them.
 Had I not experienced those hard times, I never would have met my girlfriend, who was and is my inspiration and absolute love of my life!
-She is an avid hiker, cross country skier, and workout fanatic.
+She is an avid hiker, cross-country skier, and workout fanatic.
 Her motivation and love are what sustain me and keep me looking forward.

-According to Policy Advice website, there are currently over 500, 000 homeless people in the United States.
+According to the website, Policy Advice, there are currently over 500, 000 homeless people in the United States.
 Almost half of that population is African American.
 From 2009 to 2014 I was one of those homeless people.
-After the small non-profit housing organization I worked for laid off three of its 8 employees (me being one of them) my life went downhill pretty fast.
-My wife had an affair and left me.
-I lost my apartment, lost all of my clothes and personal effects.
+After the small non-profit housing organization I worked for laid off three of its 8 employees (me being one of them), my life went downhill pretty fast.
+I lost my apartment, my car, and all of my stuff.
 I lost everything that was important to me in the span of about two weeks.
-During my five-year homeless odyssey, I slept in parks, alleys, ate food out of dumpsters, lived in abandoned houses, washed up in public bathrooms when I could, but I never gave up hope that I would eventually get off the streets.
+During my five-year homeless odyssey, I slept in parks, and alleys, ate food out of dumpsters, lived in abandoned houses, and washed up in public bathrooms when I could, but I never gave up hope that I would eventually get off the streets.